Yoshqu/koboldcpp-experimental/README.md

+# koboldcpp-experimental

+KoboldCpp-experimental is a sligthly extended KoboldCpp with [custom](experimental/README.md) functionality.

 # koboldcpp

 KoboldCpp is an easy-to-use AI text-generation software for GGML and GGUF models, inspired by the original **KoboldAI**.
 It's a single self-contained distributable that builds off **llama.cpp** and adds many additional powerful features.